umutsarperuzun/weatherapp/README.md

 ## Notes
 - The application uses free public APIs, so rate limits may apply.
-- The interface is in English, but API results are localized to Turkish for city names.

 ## Screenshots
 *(You can add a screenshot here by uploading an image and linking it.)*